 Displays with no commercial message, including lighting, erected in connection with the observance of holidays.

-Signs erected in connection with elections or political campaigns.
-Such signs may be displayed no sooner than 120 days prior to the election and shall be removed within 15 days following the election.
-No such sign shall exceed 64 square feet in surface area or be located within a road right-of-way.
+Temporary signs containing expressive, noncommercial content, including but not limited to, political campaign signs, may be displayed for a period not to exceed 135 consecutive days.
+In the case of political campaign signs only, such signs may be displayed no sooner than 120 days prior to the election, and must be removed no later than 15 days following the election.
+No such temporary expressive sign, including any campaign sign, shall exceed 64 square feet in surface area or be located within a public road or right-of-way.

 Notification signs as required by this chapter.

 Temporary signs not covered in the foregoing categories, provided such signs conform with the following restrictions: